Coconut Flour Pancakes

 1 pinch salt

 3 tablespoons coconut oil, plus extra for frying the pancakes

 ⅛ teaspoon almond extract

 ½ teaspoon vanilla extract

 1. In a small bowl, whisk together the coconut flour, baking powder, and salt.
 Set aside.

 2. In a medium bowl, cream together the 3 tablespoons of coconut oil and honey until mostly smooth (a few small lumps of coconut oil is fine).
 Whisk the eggs in one at a time.
 Add the almond milk, almond extract, vanilla extract, and lemon zest.

-5. Add batter (1 heaping tablespoon makes one pancake) and cook for about 2-3 minutes on first side.
+5. Add batter (1 heaping tablespoon makes 1 pancake) and cook for 2 to 3 minutes on first side.
 The batter will not bubble as much as traditional pancakes, so be sure to check the underside and flip when golden brown.
-Cook for 1-2 minutes on the other side.
+Cook for 1 to 2 minutes on the other side.